apache/jackrabbit-site/src/site/markdown/node-type-notation.md

 prefix.
 The URI can in fact be any string.
 Just as in XML, it need not actually be a URI, though adhering to that convention is recommended.

+Note: failure to use an absolute URI as specified in [Section 3 of JCR 2.0](https://developer.adobe.com/experience-manager/reference-materials/spec/jcr/2.0/3_Repository_Model.html) will create issues when code relies on "expanded name" notation (which may fail to work with Strings that are not absolute URIs).

 ### Node Type Definition